DanieltheAnalyst1/EventLightColorSelector/README.md

 ## Usage

-1. Open the `index.html` file in your browser.
+1. Open the `index.html` file in your browser or visit the [Live Demo](https://danieltheanalyst1.github.io/EventLightColorSelector/).
 2. Select your desired beam light color using the color picker.
 3. Choose the type of event from the dropdown menu.
 4. Click the "Get Color Combination" button to see the suggested colors for your event.